box/developer.box.com/content/pages/sign/30-request-options/10-multiple-signers.md

 Indicating that the first request was sent, but the second is waiting for the first to be completed.

-Go ahead and complete the sign process for both signers.
+Go ahead and complete the signature process for both signers.

 Notice that when you get the second request it is already signed by the first signer.